mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 ---
 layout: post
-title:  "Everything you need to know about HTTP/2's server push"
+title: "All you need to know about server push"
+permalink: /all-you-need-to-know-about-server-push/
-date:   2016-03-05 08:20:21 +0000
+date: 2016-03-10 08:00:00 +0000
 author: slemgrim
 ---

-Lorem Ipsum....
-TODO
+I bet you heard about server push in the last few months.
+Every HTTP/2 article mentions it, but do you really know what it's all about?
+The intention of this article is to give you a kick-start into the topic.

 Why do we need server push?
 ---

-When you require a resource over http it is often linked to other resources.
-Almost every HTML file needs a lot of assets like images, stylesheets and scripts to be rendered correctly.
-So when you request a file like the following, how does your browser know which assets are required for this file?
+To answer that question we have to look at how HTTP/1.x works.
+The "internet" consists of resources which are linked together.
+Take your standard web-page, it consists of a HTML file various stylesheets, scripts, images and other assets.

 ```
 <!DOCTYPE html>